AbstractUmbra/Hondana/README.md

 Any help in testing them is greatly appreciated.

 ### Upload & Creation
-Following the above, this means I also cannot test manga creation or chapter creation/upload.
+Following the above, I can only use the public test manga for upload testing.
-These are currently implemented but untested.
+These are currently implemented and tested to the best of my ability.

 ## Examples
 Please take a look at the [examples](./examples/) directory for working examples.